 - Setting progress milestones that can help determine whether a student is making necessary progress toward entering the career they are pursuing

 - Enacting a more proactive and intensive approach to student advising, helping students stay on track and accountable for their program goals

-Over two years, CCRC will evaluate how each of the 23 schools implements the reforms and seek to understand how they are working.
+CCRC is evaluating how each of the 23 schools implements the reforms and seek to understand how they are working.

 To see whether the reform is having its desired impact, CCRC will:

 - Assess the rate at which students achieve key performance indicators such as credits accumulated in one year, gateway math and English completion, persistence from the first term to the second, etc.

 - Assess the rate at which students pass courses in their field of interest in their first year (and whether students are entering a field of study and making progress toward it)